idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

     - Front - Chest and stomach
     - Whole Body
   - 2m Scan for Emotion - for an emotion, ok if none found.
-  - 3m Experiance Positive Emotion - think of something awesome, and see how it feels in your body/face/shoulders/tension.
+  - 3m Experience Positive Emotion - think of something awesome, and see how it feels in your body/face/shoulders/tension.
   - 1m Cool Down mindful breathing.
 - Journalling For Self Assessment
   - Journal